 4. Give the Cat a Safe Place in Each Room

 Just like with the litter box, your cat will memorize the layout of your home and furniture.
 While you probably won’t be moving around many walls, you could feasibly move around your furniture.
 Some people like to do this all the time.
 But doing so could throw your cat for a major loop.
-It can’t see the furniture anymore, so after crashing into it many times, it will start to memorize the maze, so to speak.
+They can’t see the furniture anymore, so after crashing into it many times, they will start to memorize the maze, so to speak.
 But moving everything around means your cat has to start over again fresh, which means a lot more crashing into furniture.

 6. Avoid Startling Your Cat

 Cats are pretty easy to scare and startle, even when they have full use of their eyesight.
 But once a cat is blind, startling them becomes even easier, to the point that you’ll probably accidentally do it all the time.
 If you end up petting your cat without speaking first, they could nip you as a reaction, so make sure to let your cat know before you touch them.